 Mike - “In the run up to D-Day this was an extremely busy facility.
-Radar deception aimed at fooling German radar that there was an opposing force approaching the French coast that didn’t really exist at all and the plan to do this was to use Window, a radar jamming system.
-The work was carried out in quite a feverish atmosphere.
-The idea was that aircraft would drop strips of window in regular patterns to imitate the advance of a large fleet of ships.
+It was planned to use Radar deception to fool German radar and its operators into thinking that there was an opposing force, which actually didn't really exist, approaching the French coast.
+The plan to do this was to use Window, a radar jamming system (1), and the work was carried out in quite a feverish atmosphere.
+The idea was that aircraft would drop strips of window in a precise and regular pattern to imitate the advance of a large fleet of ships.
 Naturally those patterns had to be set up, checked out and proven and this was an ideal site for that, and a lot of work was done here.”

 David - ‘So the trials to prove this deception would work were carried out at Gin Head?’

-Mike - “Many, many people who were directly involved in planning for the Normandy landings and deception tactics at that time did that work here.
+Mike - “Many, many people who were directly involved in planning for the Normandy landings and in the development of deception tactics at that time, did that work here.
 The tests to show that [aircraft were able to carry out this task] were carried out here and Joan Curran, who had invented Chaff (or Window) when working at the Telecommunications Research Establishment, came to Tantallon to observe the tests.
 [She came] for a couple of days with about 100 people who were involved in analysing the test data to make sure they were accurate enough to fool the Germans.”

 Dr Alfred Price, in his book “Instruments of darkness: the history of electronic warfare”, described how, while 617 and 218 Squadrons trained on perfecting the exacting timing and flight patterns necessary to carry out the above, the work to test the idea against German radars went on apace at Tantallon.
 He wrote,